About Cooperative Work Experience Seminar at CCRI

 Can I use my current job for Cooperative Work Experience Seminar?

 - Students may seek approval to use their present job if it is related to their program of study.
-Please contact a Career Placement Officer to see if your current job qualifies.
+Please contact Career Services to see if your current job qualifies.